 What does this mean for me at my appointment?

 What happens in your annual screening appointment will not change.
 Your screening appointment invites and results will continue to be sent to you and your GP.
-Any appointments that have been made for after 1 April 2017 will be completed as usual, so please still attend at the stated time and venue.

 How will I make or change my appointment ?